Forceflow/cuda_voxelizer/README.md

    * `morton`: a binary file containing a Morton-ordered grid.
 This is a format I personally use for other tools.
  * `-cpu`: Force voxelization on the CPU instead of GPU.
 For when a CUDA device is not detected/compatible, or for very small models where GPU call overhead is not worth it.
  * `-t` : Use Thrust library for CUDA memory operations.
 Might provide speed / throughput improvement.
 Default: disabled.
- * `-solid` : Use solid voxelization.
+ * `-solid` : Use solid voxelization (it is not available for cpu).
 Default: disabled.

 ## Examples